Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

   + Other - [Thor Lite](https://www.nextron-systems.com/thor-lite/) - Free IOC and YARA Scanner.
   + GitHub - [GRR Rapid Response](https://github.com/google/grr) - GRR Rapid Response: remote live forensics for incident response (https://grr-doc.readthedocs.io/en/latest/).

++ Digital Forensics & Incident Response (Virtual Machine and tools)
+  + [SANS - SIFT Workstation (Linux VM)](https://www.sans.org/tools/sift-workstation/) - The SIFT VM contains a collection of free and open-source incident response and forensic tools designed to conduct an in-depth forensic or incident response investigation.
+  + [Mandiant FlareVM](https://github.com/mandiant/flare-vm) - A collection of software installations scripts for Windows systems that allows you to easily setup and maintain a reverse engineering environment on a VM.
+  + [The Sleuth Kit (TSK) & Autopsy](https://sleuthkit.org) - The Sleuth Kit® is a collection of command line tools and a C library that allows you to analyze disk images and recover files from them.
+It is used behind the scenes in Autopsy and many other open source and commercial forensics tools.

 + On-line Malware Analysis Platform & Sandbox
   + [Virustotal](https://www.virustotal.com/gui/home/upload) - Analyse suspicious files, domains, IPs and URLs to detect malware and other breaches, automatically share them with the security community.
   + [Joe Sandbox (Community)](https://www.joesandbox.com) - Analyzes potential malicious files & URLs on Windows/MacOS/Linux/Android/iOS providing comprehensive and detailed analysis reports.